Sruinard/ArchitectureKata/README.md

 ## Personas

-Two different profile's of the typical user of the platform (i.e. perona's) can be identified and described:
+Two different profiles of the typical user of the platform (i.e. perona's) can be identified and described:

 - **Non-profit (the facilitator)** Kobe, 42, grew up in the suburbs of Chicago.
 He has witnessed first hand how difficult it can be to break away from stigmas and get a better life.
 Since 5 years he has been investing his time in helping people from underrepresented backgrounds to land their dream job.
 One of the things he loves working on is providing teenagers a connected experience.
 An experience in which they feel supported and empowered.
 Jonathon is good add coaching and seeing how small pieces of the puzzle fit together.